Moonlighting (TV series): Fantasy

-The series also embraced fantasy; in season two, the show aired "The Dream Sequence Always Rings Twice", an episode that featured two lengthy and elaborately produced black-and-white dream sequences.
-David and Maddie are told about a murder that occurred in the 1940s by the inheritor of the then-famous nightclub where the murder took place.
-Maddie and David feud over whether the man or woman who was executed for the crime was the real murderer.
-The two dream sequences present each detective's version of how the murder took place.
-They were filmed on black-and-white film stock so they would look like true period films.
-(The commentary on the DVD mentions that they used black-and-white film instead of color so that the network would not later use the color film.)
+The series also incorporated elements of fantasy and pastiche.
+In the second-season episode "The Dream Sequence Always Rings Twice", David and Maddie offer competing interpretations of an unsolved murder from the 1940s, with each version presented in an extended black-and-white dream sequence.

+The two sequences were given contrasting visual styles, with Maddie's dream modelled on the polished appearance of an MGM studio production and David's on the grittier style associated with Warner Bros. films.
+The episode was shot using black-and-white film stock after series creator Glenn Gordon Caron rejected a proposal to film in colour and convert the footage later.

+Orson Welles appeared in a specially filmed introduction explaining the episode's use of black and white.
+The introduction was recorded shortly before his death on October 10, 1985, and the episode, broadcast on October 15, was dedicated to his memory.

 Fearing fan reaction to a popular show being shown in black and white, ABC demanded a disclaimer be made at the beginning of the episode to inform viewers of the "black-and-white" gimmick for the episode.
 The show's producers hired Orson Welles to deliver the introduction, which aired a few days after the actor's death.

 "Atomic Shakespeare" features the cast performing a variation of The Taming of the Shrew, with David in the role of Petruchio, Maddie as Katharina, Agnes as Bianca, and Herbert as Lucentio.
 The episode features Shakespearean costumes and mixed the plot with humorous anachronisms and variations on Moonlightings own running gags.
 The characters perform the dialogue in (mostly) iambic pentameter, and the episode is wrapped by segments featuring a boy imagining the episode's proceedings because his mother forced him to do his Shakespeare homework instead of watching Moonlighting.